by Joe Orlow, Softwine Market, Asst. Market Manager

 Historically, a dollar was backed up by silver or gold and could be exchanged for an amount of silver or gold that was, by definition, worth a dollar.
 Nowadays, the dollar is a fiat currency, which is a cute way of saying that a dollar has value because experience tells us the economy functions as long as the population and the government agree that the dollar has value.
 Fiat means “decree”.
 The government has decreed the dollar has value.

 Cryptocurrency is mathematically “mined” and implemented with Internet connected computers.
 Transactions are kept in a ledger called a blockchain.

-Users can buy crypto with dollars, buy products with crypto, and convert crypto back to dollars as it suits them.
+Users can buy cryptocurrency with dollars, buy products with cryptocurrency, and convert cryptocurrency back to dollars as it suits them.